-- finally, a PAN (complete) state is stored as a vector of indices, which tells how the fragments above must be combined to obtain the complete state - of course, this works well if there are many combinations of few fragments - e.g., this may happen if there are n instances of the same proctupe - in order to check if a (complete) state is already visited or not, PAN does the following - 1. split s in fragments - there will be p + q + g fragments - note that p = 1 with -DJOINPROCS, q = 1 by default unless -DSEPQS, and q = 1 (global variables are always together) - 2. for each fragment f, PAN checks if f is in the hash table - 3. if not, the state is of course not already visited; a new unique identifier for f is generated and stored together with f - simply a counter: the i-th generated fragment (within the same fragment category) has identifier i-1 - 4. otherwise, the unique identifier is returned - 5. finally, s is stored as the list of unique identifiers collected previously
+- finally, a PAN (complete) state is stored as a vector of indices, which tells how the fragments above must be combined to obtain the complete state - of course, this works well if there are many combinations of few fragments - $\ast\,$ e.g., this may happen if there are n instances of the same proctype - in order to check if a (complete) state is already visited or not, PAN does the following - 1. split s in fragments - there will be p + q + g fragments - note that p = 1 with -DJOINPROCS, q = 1 by default unless -DSEPQS, and g = 1 (global variables are always together) - 2. for each fragment f, PAN checks if f is in the hash table - 3. if not, the state is of course not already visited; a new unique identifier for f is generated and stored together with f - simply a counter: the i-th generated fragment (within the same fragment category) has identifier i 1 - 4. otherwise, the unique identifier is returned - 5. finally, s is stored as the list of unique identifiers previously collected (see Fig. 1) - Hash compaction